 Greek yogurt: I used unsweetened Greek yogurt for this recipe.
 For a dairy-free and vegan version, be sure to use plant-based yogurt in place of traditional yogurt.

-Ground flaxseed: Ground flaxseed adds a bit of fiber and a dose of plant-based protein.
-I find it easier to use ground flaxseed but you could also add whole flax seeds if you have a high speed blender.
+Ground flaxseed: I find it easier to use ground flaxseed but you could also add whole flax seeds if you have a high speed blender.
 Chia seeds would also work in place of flax seeds in this recipe.

 Honey: Honey is optional in this recipe but I love the subtle sweetness it adds to this smoothie and how it compliments the flavor of the figs. You could also use another refined sugar free sweetener in its place like maple syrup, coconut nectar or agave.
 Or for a low-sugar version, feel free to omit it (the banana and figs will still add some sweetness to it).